MoSE: Mixture of Slimmable Experts for Efficient and Adaptive Language Models: Introduction

 Beyond uniform width control, MoSE enables adaptive width allocation conditioned on router confidence.
 We further propose a lightweight \textbf{test-time training} procedure that learns a low-dimensional mapping from router outputs to expert widths under a fixed compute budget, while keeping all model parameters frozen.
 This allows MoSE to automatically allocate computation where it is most beneficial at inference time, yielding consistent improvements in compute-quality trade-offs with negligible adaptation cost.

-We make the following contributions: \begin{itemize}[itemsep=1mm, parsep=0pt, nosep] \item We propose \textbf{MoSE}, an MoE architecture with slimmable experts that enables conditional computation over both expert selection and expert capacity. \item We present a simple and stable training recipe for slimmable experts under sparse routing, requiring no changes to the standard MoE pipeline. \item We introduce inference-time width allocation strategies, including a lightweight \textbf{test-time training} method that learns compute-aware width assignment under fixed budgets. \item Through extensive experiments on GPT models, we show that MoSE consistently dominates Pareto frontiers, achieving better performance at comparable or lower inference FLOPs across model scales and routing configurations. \end{itemize}
+MoSE is especially natural for MoE models because routing probabilities already provide a token-specific signal of expert importance.
+Experts with lower routing probabilities contribute less to the final output and can therefore be executed at reduced widths with a limited effect on quality.
+At the same time, expert FFNs dominate MoE-layer computation due to their large hidden dimension expansion.
+Width adaptation, therefore, targets the main compute bottleneck while leveraging information that is already present in the routing distribution.
+We make the following contributions: \begin{itemize}[itemsep=1mm, parsep=0pt, nosep] \item We propose \textbf{MoSE}, an MoE architecture with slimmable experts that enables conditional computation over both expert selection and expert capacity. \item We present a simple and stable training recipe for slimmable experts under sparse routing, requiring no changes to the standard MoE pipeline. \item We introduce inference-time width allocation strategies, including a lightweight \textbf{test-time training} method that learns compute-aware width assignment under fixed budgets. \item Through extensive experiments on GPT-style and modern pretrained MoE models, including fine-grained routing regimes, zero-shot downstream reasoning tasks, and continual-pretraining adaptation, we show that MoSE consistently improves the compute-quality frontier at comparable or lower inference FLOPs. \end{itemize}